zaidjavaid/dailydiet/README.md

-Certainly!
-Here's a sample README file for your "Daily Diet" project:
+ README file for our "Daily Diet" project:

 ```markdown
 # Daily Diet